clasqm/yabasiclibs/whiptail/README.md

     import whiptaillib

+If you would rather cut and paste these subroutines into your own program rather than importing this rather large library, or create your own, smaller library with just the routines you need, be my guest (I *would* appreciate a note of acknowledgement in your code).
+But some subroutines require supporting routines that you will find at the end of this library.
+You will have to include those as well.

 You should **not** use this library and one of the others in this set that provides dialogs concurrently, because they replicate subroutine names.
 Pick the right one for your program and stick with it!

+*Whiptail* does not have file selection dialogs ATM.
+If you really need them, try the *SelectFile$()*, *SelectDir$()* and *SelectMultiFile$()* routines in the *linuxmisclib* library.

 ## Routines available: